varandaa/WriteUps-By-varanda/HTB/Challs/Web/SpeedNet.md

-# Speednet
+# SpeedNet - HackTheSystemCTF

 ### ===== Challenge =====

-- Speednet is an ISP platform.
+- SpeedNet is an ISP platform.
 Join our bug bounty to find vulnerabilities and retrieve the hidden flag.
 Test using the email service at http://IP:PORT/emails/ with address test@email.htb

 ### ===== Analysis =====